apache/beam/website/www/site/content/en/documentation/ml/data-processing.md

 4. Data enrichment: You might want to enrich your data with external data sources to make your data more meaningful or easier for an ML model to interpret.
 For example, you might want to transform a city name or address into a coordinate.
 5. Data validation and metrics: Make sure your data adheres to a specific set of requirements that can be validated in your pipeline.
 Report metrics from your data, such as the class distributions.

-You can use an Apache Beam pipeline ot implement all of these steps.
+You can use an Apache Beam pipeline to implement all of these steps.
 This example shows a pipeline that demonstrates all of the steps previously mentioned:

 ```
 import apache_beam as beam